RaisanenMarkus/csharp/docs/part5/part5-3.md

 # Variable Types

-There are two kinds of types in C#: **value types** and **reference types**.
-Variables of value types directly contain their data whereas variables of reference types store references to their data, the latter being known as **objects**.
+There are two kinds of variable types in C# **value types** and **reference types**.
+Variables of value type directly contain their data whereas variables of reference type store references to their data, the latter being known as **objects**.

-With reference types, it is possible for two variables to reference the same object and thus possible for operations on one variable to affect the object referenced by the other variable.
+With reference type variables it is possible for two variables to reference the same object and thus possible for operations on one variable to affect the object referenced by the other variable.

-With value types, the variables each have their own copy of the data, and it is not possible for operations on one to affect the other.
+With value type variables the variables each have their own copy of the data and it is not possible for operations on one to affect the other.

-From the programmer's point of view, the data in a value variable is stored as the value of that variable, whereas the value of a reference type varible is a reference to the data.
-Let's examine these different types with two examples.
+From the programmer's point of view the data in a value variable is stored as the value of that variable, whereas the value of a reference type varible is a reference to the data.
+Let's examine these different type variables with two examples.

 ```cs
 int number = 10;